bazel-contrib/rules_nodejs/DEVELOPING.md

 ## In-repo tests

 A number of tests in this repo are designed to function with local repository paths, meaning they can be run directly, and are faster to execute.
-The `yarn test` command is a shortcut to exclude integration tests, eg
+The `npm test` command is a shortcut to exclude integration tests, eg

     bazel test //...